-THE INVISIBLE HAND IN THE GLOVE .-
+THE INVISIBLE HAND IN THE OL VR.

-All at once we heard a terrible racket in the parlor.
-I said, "There they are again;" and after a moment we started in."
-As soon as we came to the parlor door the noise ceased, but the scene which met our gaze filled us all with the wildest astonishment.
-The large sofa which I am now sitting on had been whirled around and lay on its back in front of the grate.
-A large reception chair had been pitched forward and lay resting in this position [illustratward and tay resting in this position indistrat-ing]; and that little iron safe, which you will observe weighs ten pounds or more, lay on top of it.
+A large reception chair had been pitched forward and lay resting in this position [illustrating]; and that little iron safe, which you will observe weighs ten pounds or more, lay on top of it.
 On the floor, and about two feet in front of this chair, lay the gloves my daughter had worn in the street.
-They did not lay flat, like empty gloves do, but were puffed out and filled up to the exact share as if they had been filled up to the exact shape as if they had been drawn on invisible hands.
+They did not lay flat, like empty gloves do, but were puffed out and filled up to the exact shape as if they had been drawn on invisible hands.
 The thumbs stood straight up, and we even fancied we could see them move, but of this I won't be certain.

-A VERY ANIMATED BLOWER,

-We picked up the things, straightened out mat-ters generally, and were just about going back to the dining-room, when all of a sudden the to the dining-room, when all of a sudden the blower, which had been up before the grate all the time, jumped down and darted across the floor in a kind of a pirouette.
+A VERY ANIMATED BLOWER, We picked up the things, straightened out matters generally, and were just about going back to the dining-room, when all of a sudden the blower, which had been up before the grate all the time, jumped down and darted across the floor in a kind of a pirouette.
 It stopped in the middle of the floor and lay there.
-I laughed, and said it was a sharp draft of air that could do that, and put the blower up again.
-Instantly it jumped down again from the grate and went whirling to the middle of the floor.
+It stopped and said it was a sharp draft of all probes and said it was a sharp draft of all probes. laughed, and said it was a sharp draft of air that could do that, and put the blower up. again.
+Instantly it jumped down again from the grate and went whirling to the middle of the grate and went whirling to the middle of the floor.
 I picked it up, and this time I laid it on the hearth.
-Straightway it wriggled it on the hearth.
 Straightway it wriggled again out on the carpet, where it seemed to in-sist upon lying.
 Then I got mad, and said, "Well, all right; if you want to lay there, why, do it."
 And there the blower laid.
+And there the blower laid.

-THE HUMMING TOP CHAIR.
+THE HUMMING TOD CHAIR.
 Reporter-Were there any other incidents of Thursday night that we failed to publish to-